daxcee/sahat.github.com/_drafts/2015-07-21-create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio.md

 <div class="admonition note">
   <div class="admonition-title">Note</div>
 The <em>main.js</em> is the entry point for our React application.
 We use it in <em>gulpfile.js</em> where Browserify will traverse the entire tree of dependencies and generate the final <em>bundle.js</em> file.
-You will rarely have to touch this file after the initial setup.
+You will rarely have to touch this file after its initial setup.
 </div>

-The [react-router](http://rackt.github.io/react-router/) runs the routes from *routes.js*, matches them against a URL, and then executes the callback, which in this case means rendering a React component into `<div id="app"></div>`.
-Which component?
-If we are on the `/` URL path, then `<Handler />` is *Home* component, because that is what we have specified in *routes.js*.
+[React Router](http://rackt.github.io/react-router/) bootstraps the routes from *routes.js* file, matches them against a URL, and then executes the appropriate callback handler, which in this case means rendering a React component into `<div id="app"></div>`.
+But how does it know which component to render?
+Well, for example, if we are on `/` URL path, then `<Handler />` renders the *Home* component, because that's what we have specified in *routes.js*.
 We will add more routes shortly.

 Also, notice that we are using [`HistoryLocation`](http://rackt.github.io/react-router/#HistoryLocation) to enable HTML5 History API in order to make URLs look pretty.
 For example, it navigates to `http://localhost:3000/add` instead of  `http://localhost:3000/#add`.
-Since we are building an Isomorphic React application (rendered on the server and the client) we do not have to do any [wildcard redirects on the server](https://github.com/sahat/tvshow-tracker/blob/master/server.js#L343-L345) to enable this support.
+Since we are building an Isomorphic React application (rendered on the server and the client) we do not have to do any hacky [wildcard redirects on the server](https://github.com/sahat/tvshow-tracker/blob/master/server.js#L343-L345) to enable this support.
+It just works out of the box.

 Let's create one last React component for this section.
 Create a new file *Home.js* inside **<i class="fa fa-folder-open"></i>app/components** with the following contents: